About Carlos Roberto Ramírez

 Bio

-Originally from Puerto Rico, Carlos Roberto Ramírez (he/él) is a musicologist and harpsichordist whose research engages with theories of power, agency and identity as frameworks for the study of sound and music across two main research areas: Early Modern Spain and the Spanish Atlantic, and contemporary representations of gender, class and race in Latine musics.
+Originally from Puerto Rico, Carlos Roberto Ramírez (he/él) is a musicologist and harpsichordist whose research engages with theories of power, agency and identity as frameworks for the study of sound and music across two main research areas: Early Modern Spain and the Spanish Atlantic, and contemporary representations of gender, class and race in Puerto Rican musics.

 He has presented his research at a number of conferences and institutions, including the the Symposium of the International Festival of Spanish Keyboard Music (FIMTE), the Royal Musical Association (RMA), Columbia University, Princeton University, and the American Musicological Society (AMS).